caffeinetv/snappy/README.md

 ### Testing

 We use nose for testing Python code.
-We also use the `nose-watch` addition for TDD.
+We also use the `nose-watch` addition for test driven development (TDD) which means the tests will run everytime a file is saved.
 To run the tests:

     mkvirtualenv
     pip install -r src/dev_requirements.txt
     pip install -r src/requirements.txt
     ./test

+Press `Ctrl-C` to stop the TDD flow.

+## License

+## Caffine